 There are also many helpful ideas on swapping food choices for healthier options and ideas for being active for 60 minutes a day at the following links:

-Our Year 7s keep a heath tracker during Healthy Eating Week.
+Our Year 7s keep a heath tracker during our annual Healthy Eating Week (in June).
 This is a great thing to do together as a family.
-If you’d like to have a go, you can download the tracker here
+If you’d like to have a go, you can download a tracker here

-If you would like try some recipes that link to the themes of Healthy Eating Week 2023, please follow the links below:
+If you would like try some recipes developed for Healthy Eating week over recent years, please follow the links below:

 bean-and-plantain-stew-hew-23.docx (live.com)